LiptonLeon/LiptonLeon/README.md

 ## About me ##
 Hi!
 My name is LiptonLeon.
-I'm studying CS and starting my gamedev adventure.
+I'm studying cs and starting my gamedev adventure.

 Crewmate of Dizzy Jellyfish Studios.